thoricelli/Casio-Graph-LED-documentation/README.md

 Cursor_SetFlashOff(); //Syscall 0x812
 ```

 This is what is used in the beginning by diagnostic mode.
-I've yet to find how the examination mode circumvents this issue.
+I've yet to find how the examination mode circumvents this issue.<br>
 But it will break the USB timer, so you wont get a popup anymore when connecting your calculator.